alvinlyt94/CZ1006-COMPUTER-ORGANIZATION-AND-ARCHITECTURE/README.md

 - Analyzed the operation of **5-stage pipelined data path**
 - Simulated the ``LW`` and ``SW`` instructions along with ``rtype`` and ``addi`` instructions

+Refer to `CZ3001 Coursework Assignment.pdf` for more details.

 ## Knowledge Accquired includes:

 **1. Introduction and Background**